 The Human-Machine Communication Interest Group supports and promotes scholarship regarding communication between people and technologies designed to enact the role of communicators (i.e., artificial intelligence (AI), robots, digital assistants, smart and Internet of Things (IoT) devices).
 HMC encompasses research within Human-Computer Interaction (HCI), Human-Robot Interaction (HRI), and Human-Agent Interaction (HAI) and related areas of study focused on how people make sense of machines as communicators; the implications of people’s interactions with communicative technology for individuals, organizations, and society; and the philosophical and critical critique of the design of these technologies and their integration into daily life.
 HMC also includes the study of the discourse surrounding communicative technologies and people’s communication with them.
 The HMC Interest Group is inclusive of the different theoretical and methodological approaches in communication research.

-HMC Pre-Conference and HMC at the ICA’s Annual Conference 2023 in Toronto
+HMC at the ICA’s Annual Conference 2024, Gold Coast, Australia

 We bid farewell to our outgoing officers and extend a warm welcome to our incoming officers